 Sooner or later, you need to pay your rent and put your wage money somewhere (Ka-ching!), so you have to make a choice.
 What you need is a “Girokonto”, a transactional account where your expenses and earnings go into.
 That’s the standard account.

-The most relevant option for your German bank account : N26
+The best option for most people for a German bank account: N26

-Although it is lesser known than the ones above, my recommendation for your German bank account would be to apply for one at N26 for the following reasons :
+Although it might be a less established brand, my recommendation for your German bank account would be to apply for one at N26 for the following reasons :

-- It offers the Girokonto with no fees attached which not all banks do.
-Not with N26: that is free.
+- It offers the Girokonto with no fees attached.

-- Interface and customer support available in English and you don’t need to be a German resident.
+- Interface and customer support available in English.

 - You can open the account online in a few minutes with a webcam.